i-am-sultan/Ora2PG-Comparision-Tool-Using-Flask/readme.txt

 ## Troubleshooting
 - If you encounter any issues during installation or usage, please refer to the error messages or consult the documentation.
-- For further assistance, feel free to contact the application developer.
+- For further assistance, feel free to contact the application developer(Mr. Sultan Mamud).

 ## License
 This project is licensed under the name Sultan Mamud :).